Close

 Why we reviewed Alert1

 Starting at $19.95 per month, Alert1 monthly costs are comparable to other top brands, like Medical Alert.
-But add-ons, like fall detection and GPS, can significantly raise that price.
-In this review, we broke down the six Alert1 devices, the pros and cons of each, and any additional costs.
+But add-ons like fall detection and GPS can significantly raise that price.
+In this review, we broke down the six medical alert systems Alert1 sells, the pros and cons of each, and any additional services or costs.

 Pros and cons of Alert1